Corrections Corporation of America

 - 8 "Risk Factors" in SEC Filings

 - 9 History

 - 10 Personnel

 - 11 Contact Information

 - 12 Resources and Articles

-PROFITS AND OWNERSHIP: CCA took in more than $1.7 billion in revenue in 2012, 100 percent of which came from taxpayers via government contracts.
-It had profits of $156.8 million in the same year.
-It is publicly traded on the New York Stock Exchange under the ticker symbol CXW.
+PROFITS AND OWNERSHIP: CCA, which is publicly traded on the New York Stock Exchange under the ticker symbol CXW, took in nearly $1.7 billion in revenue in 2013, 100 percent of which came from taxpayers via government contracts.
+It had profits of $300 million in the same year--almost double the previous year's profits.
 In early 2013, CCA transformed itself into a real estate investment trust (REIT), a restructuring designed to reduce the payment of federal income taxes.
 In the first quarter of 2013, the firm realized a $137.7 million income tax benefit related to the company's recent conversion into a REIT.

 For-profit prison companies contract with federal and state governments to either take over management of a state-run facility or house people in a privately constructed prison; in at least one case, CCA purchased a publicly-owned prison and converted it to private control and management.
 Private prisons generally charge a daily rate per person incarcerated to cover investment, operating costs, and turn a profit.
 This daily rate varies depending on location, bargaining leverage, stipulations in the contracts for occupancy guarantees, caps on medical care, population, and security level, but usually pays for correctional officers, support staff, food services, programmatic costs and partial medical care among other services."

 FOUNDING: CCA was founded in 1983 by Tom Beasley, Don Hutto, and Doctor Robert Crants (whose first name is "Doctor" but who is not a physician or PhD).